snoblucha/Kohana-Google-Maps-Module/README.md

 					'content' => '<p>Put HTML here.
 "Quotes" and \'singlequotes\'</p>',
 					'icon' => '/path/to/your.icon'
 				))
-			->set_gmap_size('100%', 500); // Will output "width: 100%; height: 500px"
+                        ->add_marker_address('Marker A', "Some street 125, City") // options can be passed as above ->set_gmap_size('100%', 500); // Will output "width: 100%; height: 500px"

 		// This will render the Google Map.